Skip to main content

 That's a lot easier to grasp in terms of common sense.
 Should we pay all the money up front?
 The problem with payment over time is if the payer changes, does the holder of the lien change?
 Does the person responsible for the payment change?
 That kind of cooperation has not historically been achieved by the payers.
 But I think there'll be a way to do that.
 The government has stated they're going to try to figure a way to make this happen, and if they can find a way, then I think commercial payers will jump right on board and adopt it.

 John Hennessy, MBA: You mentioned that this is considered in the context of everything else available, and we've seen the growth of bispecifics leaning into this space.
-One of the things that we'll face, and 1 I think is difficult to cross with gaps in knowledge of the long-term impacts of these medicines, is whether they fit at the end stages of disease, or will we see these approach second-line, first-line, moving farther forward, just because of the promise of a “1 and done” approach, as opposed to a therapy administered every week, or every 3 weeks, or every 4 weeks.
+One of the things that we'll face, and one I think is difficult to cross with gaps in knowledge of the long-term impacts of these medicines, is whether they fit at the end stages of disease, or will we see these approach second-line, first-line, moving farther forward, just because of the promise of a “one and done” approach, as opposed to a therapy administered every week, or every 3 weeks, or every 4 weeks.
 Maybe you can talk about, from an oncologist standpoint, how do patients cogitate that risk/reward of, “One and done, I don't have to go back to see you as often” vs being treated for indefinitely otherwise.

 Michael Kolodziej, MD: Again, I think there's a distinction here between cell and gene therapy.
 Gene therapy is the potential for a curative approach.
 We can readily concede that, to this point, the therapeutic options for sickle cell disease have been suboptimal.
 Even though some new drugs approved, they have very modest clinical benefits.
 The preliminary results in gene therapy show that it really does completely eliminate things like vaso-occlusive crisis.
 They're really quite amazing.